TeskaLabs/seacat-pki-webauthn/README.md

 - `next` (optional): URL to redirect to after successful authorization

 ### Example URL

 ```
 https://fido2.example.com/?authid=1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef&tenant=mytenant&next=https://app.example.com/success
 ```

 ### Authentication Flow

+#### Prerequisities

+- Users registered their FIDO2/Webauthn tokens in the _TeskaLabs SeaCat PKI_.

+#### Steps

+1. The _User_ executes an action that is submitted thru _TeskaLabs SeaCat PKI_ API.
+The desired action is configured in the _TeskaLabs SeaCat PKI_ to be authorized.
+2. _TeskaLabs SeaCat PKI_ API returns "401" ...

 1. **Authorization Request**: User accesses the component with valid `authid` and `tenant` parameters
 2. **Data Display**: Authorization data is fetched and displayed in a JSON editor